HitBhat/python-fastapi/README.md

 Solved Items

+**This is my first python repository, in case any information is missing which could be beneficial to understand more, please feel free to reach out**

 1. Scrapping the shared website using requests, BeautifulSoup libraries etc.
 2. A static token was created for authentication.
 3. Error handling for any kind of HTTPFailure or ConnectionFailure has been shared.